Electrical Flux and Gauss’s Law

 How is electric flux used?

 The electric flux ΦE through a surface is related to electric field lines passing through a closed surface.
-It helps calculate the net charge enclosed within the surface by Gauss’s law and is valuable in analyzing electric fields around charged objects, capacitors, and understanding the behavior of electric fields in different situations.
+It helps calculate the net charge enclosed within the surface by Gauss’s law and is valuable in analyzing electric fields around charged objects, such as capacitors, and understanding the behavior of electric fields in different situations.

 Although we can draw as many electric field lines as we want to represent the electric field, electric flux has a definite value.
 If E is uniform (that is, constant in magnitude and direction) and a flat area A is perpendicular to E then,

-Electric Flux Equation
+Special Cases of Electric Flux

 Does electric flux depend on angle?